 Living a Luxurious Lifestyle

-When people think of professional poker players they think of people living it up in Vegas mansions, partying every night, and basically being James Bond without the shooting.
-However, the truth, as usual, is much more boring than fiction with the average professional poker player spending most of their time playing either online or live and studying in the breaks between games.
+When people think of professional poker players they think of people living it up in Vegas mansions, partying every night, and being James Bond without the shooting.
+However, the truth, as usual, is much more boring than fiction with the average professional poker player spending most of their time playing either online or live and study in the breaks between games.

 Some players feel pressure to live up to this lifestyle, causing them to spend large amounts of money on frivolous endeavors and taking time away from actually playing or improving.
 After a while, this catches up with them and they no longer have the money or the skills to make enough money to live on and they end up going broke.